Ying-Lai/FitJournal/README.md

 * [License](#license)

 ## General info
-The motivation behind this project is to create an application with the sleek appearance and simplicity of a physical fitness journal transferred on to a digital platform.
-Users can log different types of exercises on a day by day basis, view and edit their past or future logs, and observe changes within their body statistics.
+The goal of this project is to create an application that contains the sleek appearance and simplicity of a physical fitness journal, yet maintains the usability of a software application.
+Users can quickly log different types of exercises for the current day, view and modify any past or future logs, and track their body weight and fat.
+This project was motivated by the desire to dig deeper into Android development as well as to create a meaningful application to support my personal fitness goals.

 ## Technologies
 * Java